 For the design considerations of Office 365 labels, see Office 365 classification and labels.

 To protect sensitive information and prevent its accidental or intentional disclosure, you use DLP policies.
 For more information, see this overview.

-For SharePoint Online sites for highly regulated data, you must configure a DLP policy for the Office 365 retention label assigned to the site to block users when they attempt to share digital assets with external users.
+For SharePoint sites, you must configure a DLP policy for the Office 365 retention label assigned to the site to block users when they attempt to share files with external users.

-The settings of the applied sub-label travel with the asset.
-Even if it is downloaded and shared outside the site, only authenticated user accounts that have permissions can open it.
+The settings of the applied label or sublabel travel with the file.
+Even if it is leaked outside the site, only authenticated user accounts that have permissions can open it.

 You have determined the following:

 - The appropriate Office 365 retention label and the DLP policy that is associated with the label

 - The settings of the Office 365 sensitivity sublabel that include encryption and permissions

 In this phase, you take the settings determined in Phase 1 and implement them to create a SharePoint site for highly regulated data.

 Step 1: Create a private SharePoint team site with owners and members of the corresponding Office 365 group